evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/13-widget-catalog.md

 **Chapter 14 — Design Tokens**

-This chapter defines the foundational design tokens of the Coach Portal, including color palettes, typography, spacing, sizing, elevation, motion, semantic tokens and theming rules that ensure visual consistency across the entire Design System.
+This chapter defines the design tokens used throughout the Nutritionist Portal, including colors, typography, spacing, sizing, borders, shadows, motion and semantic tokens that ensure visual consistency across the EVOXA Design System.